Yarmouth, Maine: Education

 Three of the four schools are located within half a mile of each other: Yarmouth Elementary and Harrison Middle are both on McCartney Street, while the high school is located across the adjoining West Elm Street.
 Rowe is located about two miles to the north east, on School Street.

 The two elementary schools are unique in that the William H. Rowe School caters to students in kindergarten and the first grade, while Yarmouth Elementary educates second through fourth graders.
 Yarmouth High School was named #297 in the 1,000 Best High Schools in the US by Newsweek in 2005 and #289 in 2006.
 In 2013, U.S. News & World Report ranked Yarmouth High School first in Maine and 198th in the country.

 On the southern side of Main Street, near its junction with Bridge Street, is North Yarmouth Academy (NYA), a private college preparatory school established in 1814.
 Across the street stand, in the Greek Revival style, Russell Hall (1841) and Academy Hall (1847).
 They are built of brick with granite and wood trim.
 Russell Hall was originally a dormitory and Academy Hall a classroom; they are now both of the latter use.
 By the early 1930s, the academy expanded into new facilities across the street.

 NYA became a private school in 1961, when Yarmouth High School was built on West Elm Street.

 On October 17, 1998, the academy's ice arena was renamed in honor of Travis Roy, an alumnus of NYA who was rendered a quadriplegic after an injury he sustained while playing for Boston University men's ice hockey team in 1995.
 He died in 2020, aged 45.

 A former school, District Number 3, still stands at 12 Portland Street.
 It is now a business.

+Media

+An early town newspaper was the Eastern Gazette, which was first printed by E.G. Crabtree in July 1886.
+His office was in the second storey of the Vining store.
+Financial support was not forthcoming, however, hence its life was short.

+The town later had its own page, the Yarmouth Gazette, in the "lost but not forgotten institution" the Six Towns Times, which was published weekly from 1892 until 1916.

+Yarmouth news is now reported regularly in a number of different newspapers, including the Portland Press Herald and The Forecaster (Northern Edition).
+The Notes was published in Yarmouth between 1953 and 2021.
+The Yarmouth Historical Society began digitizing the newspaper's archives in 2022, the archiving done by Advantage Archives in Cedar Rapids, Iowa.

+The town is home to one radio station, WYAR, which was founded in 1998 and broadcasts from Cousins Island.